nim-lang/website/jekyll/_posts/2021-10-01-this-month-with-nim.md

 ```

 Are you worried about memory validity?
 Don’t be!
-If you’re not too savvy, the standard `push` and `pop` api use atomic thread fences to ensure your CPU caches are synchronised.
+If you’re not too savvy, the standard `push` and `pop` API use atomic thread fences
+to ensure your CPU caches are synchronised.

 Does this have performance costs though?
-Sure does; however this will be removed with future iterations of the project in conjunction with development of CPS.
+Sure does; however this will be removed with future iterations of the project in
+conjunction with development of CPS.

-You can always use `unsafePush` and `unsafePop` if you can handle the memory synchronisation yourself!
+You can always use `unsafePush` and `unsafePop` if you can handle the memory
+synchronisation yourself!
 The only difference is that we don’t call atomic thread fences for you!